 While every NFL team’s goal when camp starts is to be the Super Bowl winners, only one out of 32 teams achieve this goal.
-Throughout the 55 times the Super Bowl has been played, some teams have multiple Lombardi Trophies, while some still have yet to taste victory.
+Throughout the 55 times the Super Bowl has been played, some teams have multiple Lombardi Trophies, while some teams have yet to win a Super Bowl.

 The NFL has always wanted parity amongst the teams.
 Yet, some have tended to reach the Super Bowl more than others.
 Through solid drafting, developing talent, and savvy maneuvering in free agency, teams can extend their runs for several years.
 As a result, teams like the Pittsburgh Steelers of the 1970s and New England Patriots of the 2000s were multiple-time Super Bowl winners.

 Of the 32 NFL teams, 20 have hoisted the Lombardi Trophy and added their name as Super Bowl winners

 - New England Patriots (6) – XXXVI, XXXVIII, XXXIX, XLIX, LI, LIII